slantis/plumbing-fixture-calcs/README.md

 # plumbing-fixture-calcs
-Dynamo routine for Plumbing Fixture Calculations (California Building Code with CPC tables).
+Dynamo routine for Plumbing Fixture Calculations (All calculations are based on 2019 California Building Code & 2019 California Plumbing Code).

 Plumbing Fixtures calculations can be a very tedious and time consuming task.
 Hopefully this automation will ease your work

 ## Download

-Downloding here both the Revit Family & Dynamo routine you can easly use with Dyanmo Player
+Downloading here both the Revit Family & Dynamo routine you can easily use with Dynamo Player

 ## Plumbing Fixture Table Family